-There are certain basic elements that must be implemented into a resume to make it effective, and many that should not.
+There are certain basic elements that must be implemented into a resume to make it effective and many that should not.
 When it comes to your career, there is no room for error on the most important document you will hand over to a potential employer.
-First impression is everything and you must make sure that the following basic resume preparation guidelines are followed.
+First impression is everything and you must make sure that the following resume preparation basics are followed.

-Skills & Key Strengths: Deliver a very clear message in this section that you possess the necessary skills that match the requirements of the job by listing industry-related phrases such as “Operations Management, Insurance Underwriting, or Patient Care” depending on your profession.
+- Skills & Key Strengths: Deliver a very clear message in this section that you possess the necessary skills that match the requirements of the job by listing industry-related phrases such as “Operations Management, Insurance Underwriting, or Patient Care” depending on your profession.
 This is often the most important part of a resume.
-Below is an example of how this section should look.